spikeydee/splitsies/README.md

 (v1 case image)

 I designed the case to be a slide then press-fit case which has an over-hanging cover for the pro micro where you can take off the supports after printing.
 I designed the height of the case to be as tall as the keyswitch + keycap's low point when they are pressed down.
-If the case is still a bit loose then I usually fix that with a bit of hot glue :).
+If the case is still a bit loose then I usually fix that with a bit of hot glue (sorry that the image is actually from the version without the attached PM cover...).

 The V1 to me is more of a proof of concept that maybe I could bring all these concepts together into one coherent keyboard, and when I did, if I could get used to the layout and form-factor itself.
 To me it was a great success in proving all that as since 2021, I've exclusively used the splitsies as my main keyboard and have remembered and gotten used to it's layout & layers after the first few months of using it (although I was already used to the miryoku layout because I used it on other split keyboards before as well).
 Touch-typing was a non-issue as well because I didn't even have legends on my keycaps since lettered choc keycaps were expensive back then.